 At the time, Grosvenor was Master and huntsman of the Bull Run Hunt (VA), and Barclay whipped-in to him.
 Barclay also whipped-in to the Keswick Hunt (VA)—sometimes to both hunts on the same day when Keswick met in the morning and Bull Run in the afternoon!

 Julie and Colin brought our horses down the ramp out of the box.
 We had our first experience of what became a familiar routine: stepping up the ramp and using it as a mounting block for the horse led up beside it.
 I usually had to shorten my stirrups.
 Colin had to hold on to the horse’s head until I was done, because they were ready to go as soon as they felt weight in the saddle.
 Julie gave me instructions as I mounted a big bay.

 “This is Bruno.
 He prefers a longer rein to a shorter one.
 He hunts with the Fernie every Saturday, so he knows his job.”
 This was her diplomatic way of telling me to stay off of the horse’s mouth and let him take care of me.
 I thought Bruno looked like he should be pulling a cart, but I was ignorant.
 He was a brilliant field hunter.
 An excellent teacher, Bruno was what American horse dealers call a packer, meaning he could pack me around as if I were a sack of grain.
 He was calm at checks, but ready to run and jump when the need arose.
 Sporting author Michael Clayton in Endangered Species reports that English foxhunters say the ideal hunting horse should have “the head of a duchess and the arse of a cook.”
 Bruno had plenty of muscle behind, and while his head was hardly elegant, he possessed beautiful brains.

 Grosvenor, Rosie and I headed down the road where hounds had gone.
-Julie called to us, “See you at Second Horses.”To read more, log in (above) or click to subscribe.
+Julie called to us, “See you at Second Horses.”To read more, log in above or click here to subscribe.